 However, the Caledonians are much darker and very similar to the nearest inhabitants of Vanuatu.
 These two areas already belong to Melanesia.
 Therefore, the skin color is darker.

 In Tahiti, even Tahitians themselves sometimes look like European French.
 In New Caledonia, it seems that there are only local people around while their skin color and appearance are almost African.

 It feels like they just took the Haitians and changed their clothes and habits.
-Instead of a turban or a basket on the head, women here wear flowers in their hair.
+Instead of a turban or on the head, women here wear flowers in their hair.
 And they dress in long loose dresses (especially older women), decorated with flowers and outlandish drawings.

 1. French Paradise in the Pacific: New Caledonia, a French territory, is a captivating blend of Pacific island allure and French sophistication, offering a unique cultural experience.

 2. Size Matters: Covering more land area than Hawaii, New Caledonia boasts vast expanses of natural beauty, from lush forests to stunning coastlines.

 3. Rich Indigenous Heritage: The indigenous people of New Caledonia, constituting 42% of the population, add a vibrant cultural dimension, preserving ancient traditions and customs.